-Style– There isn’t a lot of room to get super stylish when you are looking for a flip-flip, most are your basic y-strap, thong design.
+Style– There isn’t a lot of room to get super stylish when you are looking for a flip flop, most are your basic y-strap, thong design.
 You can get sporty styles that will work well if you are super active in the summer like the Keen.
-If you want something that looks a little more upscale, you can try a leather strap design (i.e. Rainbow) or just a leather look-alike style (OluKai ‘Ohana).
-If you just want a nice design for the beach, you can’t go wrong with Teva or the Reef styles.
+If you want something that looks a little more upscale, you can try a leather strap design (i.e., Rainbow) or just a leather look-alike style (OluKai ‘Ohana).
+If you want a useful style for the beach, you can’t go wrong with Teva or the Reef styles.

 Material– Depending on when you are planning on wearing your footwear, it is worth considering what type of strap material will work best for you.
 Leather looks amazing, but you don’t want to get it wet, so it’s best to avoid leather strapped sandals if you are going to the beach.
-If you want a strap that will dry quickly you can’t beat rubber.
-The most comfortable straps are often those made of fabric, but in a summer shoe you will need to make sure the fabric is fast drying.
+If you want a strap that will dry quickly, you can’t beat rubber.
+The most comfortable straps are often those made of fabric, but in a summer shoe, you will need to make sure the material is fast drying.

-Versatility-If you wear flip flops all day, every day in the summer it is handy to have one that will not only be comfortable wearing for long periods, but also adaptable to different situations or places that you may find yourself in.
+Versatility-If you wear flip flops all day, every day in the summer it is handy to have one that will be comfortable wearing for long periods and also adaptable to different situations or places that you may find yourself.
 One of the most versatile styles that can get you through the summer from the beach to somewhere a little fancy is the OluKai ‘Ohana.
 They can take you from an unexpected hike to a more formal activity with no problem.

-Durability– If you are spending $50 on a flip flop most people are going to want to get multiple years use out of them.
+Durability– If you are spending $50 on a flip flop most people are going to want to get multiple years of wear out of them.
 Of the brands we listed above, you should be able to get a minimum of 2 plus years out of most of the different options.

-Water- In the summer you never quite know when you may find yourself around water, so it great to have footwear that you can get wet and it will dry off quickly and not be ruined.
-Some of the best styles for water use are Crocs, Keen, Reef and the Teva styles.
-You can get all of these styles wet and either towel dry them or leave them to dry in the sun and they will dry really quickly
+Water- In the summer you never quite know when you may find yourself around water, so it great to have footwear that you can get wet, and it will dry off quickly and not be ruined.
+Some of the best styles for water use are Crocs, Keen, Reef, and Teva styles.
+You can get all of these styles wet, and either towel dry them or leave them to dry in the sun, and they will dry quickly

 Budget – To get a good quality, pain-free, non-slip sandal that you can wear all the time, expect to pay somewhere from $40-$70.
-Everyone obviously has different needs, but in this price range you have a lot of great options.
+Everyone has different needs, but in this price range, you have a lot of great options.

 Fit– The fit of any style that you choose is going to be very important.
-When trying sandals on make sure the footbed is able to contain your entire foot, so you don’t get a lot of side-to-side movement.
+When trying sandals on make sure the footbed can contain your entire foot, so you don’t get a lot of side-to-side movement.
 Your heel should be centered and aligned with the footbed.
-The toe bed should have enough room so your toes are able to spread naturally without hanging over the sides.
+The toe bed should have enough room, so your toes can spread naturally without hanging over the sides.